wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/managing-web-browser-security.md

 When deciding, you should consider:

--   **Compatibility:** Whilst much less of a concern than it used to be, some of your corporate tools may only support a subset of browsers.
+-   **Compatibility:** While much less of a concern than it used to be, some of your corporate tools may only support a subset of browsers.
 However, if one of your web applications requires an old, unsupported browser and you can't migrate away from the application, then you should investigate ways of using a separate browser for accessing that web application and using a modern, secure web browser for everything else.
 -   **Performance**, including impact on battery life for mobile devices.
 -   **Security features:** Most popular web browsers have similar security features, but you may want to look specifically for:
     -   Integration with safe browsing list services, so that known malicious or fraudulent sites are blocked (including known phishing sites)